C. V. Anand: Senior appointments

 In 2010, Anand was promoted to the rank of Inspector-general of police and appointed Additional Commissioner of Police (Traffic) (Addl, CP Traffic) in Hyderabad.
 As the traffic chief of the city, Anand is credited with easing traffic snarls by employing traffic engineering methods.
-He is also credited with many innovations, like e-challans which simplified issuance and collection of fines, introduction of speed guns and hand-held cameras for all traffic cops and adoption of social media to convey traffic-related updates.
+He is also credited with many innovations, like challans which simplified issuance and collection of fines, introduction of speed guns and hand-held cameras for all traffic cops and adoption of social media to convey traffic-related updates.

 After a three-year tenure, in May 2013, he was appointed Commissioner of Police, Cyberabad Metropolitan Police.
 He served in this appointment during the Telangana agitation and the formation of the new state of Telangana.
 After the creation of the state, he was absorbed into the Telangana cadre.
 The Cyberabad commissionerate had a high density of land dispute cases, due to the real-estate boom in the Greater Hyderabad Area.
 Anand introduced to SOP to deal with these land dispute cases.
 With the growth of the Software industry in Telangana, he introduced measures for women safety in the IT corridor with the SHE app, SHE teams and SHE shuttles.
 During his tenure as Cyberabad police commissioner, he was awarded the National Award for Best Poll Practices by the Election Commission of India for election-related measures in expenditure monitoring and tackling money power during the 2014 Indian general election. he received the award from former President Dr. APJ Abdul Kalam and was the first IPS officer to receive the award.

 After a three-year tenure, Anand was appointed Commissioner, of Consumer affairs, Food & civil supplies.
 He was the first IPS officer to hold the post.
 The appointment is generally held by an IAS officer.
 In response to Anand's appointment, the IAS Officers' Association registered their protest with the Chief Minister of Telangana.
 The Special Operation Team (SOT) of Cyberabad Police, when he was Commissioner, had unearthed a major scam in the Civil supplies department.
 Anand was thus chosen to contain the corruption.